Malcolm Holzman

 Malcolm Holzman FAIA, is an American architect, who practices in New York City.
 He is a partner of Steinberg Hart and was founding partner of Holzman Moss Bottino Architecture (HMBA) and Hardy Holzman Pfeiffer Associates (HHPA).
-Holzman has planned, programmed, and designed over 130 projects for public use; including 35 library projects during the last five decades.
+Holzman has planned, programmed, and designed over 130 projects for public use; including 35 library projects.

 Life and career

 Holzman was born in Newark, New Jersey, in 1940.
 He received a B. Arch. from Pratt Institute in 1963, and in 1964 began working with Hugh Hardy.
 Hardy Holzman Pfeiffer Associates (HHPA) was established in New York City in 1967.
 In 1981 HHPA received the AIA’s Architecture Firm Award.
 Also, in 1981, Holzman was elected to the college of Fellows at the American Institute of Architects.
 In 2004 HHPA separated and Holzman established HMBA with members of his HHPA project team.

 In October 2019 Holzman Moss Bottino Architecture merged with California-based Steinberg Hart, and Holzman became a partner of Steinberg Hart.

 Paul Goldberger describes how Holzman “tends to hide behind a sort of ‘Aw, Shucks’ manner, which belies the seriousness with which he takes his profession.”

 He has held both the Saarinen and Davenport Visiting Professorships at Yale University, and endowed chairs at the University of Wisconsin–Milwaukee, Ball State University, the University of Texas, Syracuse University, Texas Tech University, the City College of New York, as well as teaching at Lawrence Technological University and Rensselaer Polytechnic Institute.
 Holzman is a member of the Interior Design Hall of Fame, the Municipal Art Society, the Architectural League of New York, and has served as a trustee of the Amon Carter Museum and Pratt Institute.